Friday, December 20, 2019

 This was my most recent “War on Christmas” story.
 I wrote it a few years ago because it seemed every year it was becoming more and more ridiculous.
 So I wrote a story that just took things a bit further.

-This story was previous published in November 2015 on a website that’s still around(?).
-The original version is still up, but I revised it a bit for this posting.
+This story was previous published in November 2015 on a website that’s no longer around.
+I revised it a bit for this posting.

 Tuesday, December 17, 2019